 This product has been received well by many users, primarily for its dual use-case.
-So far, it has accumulated over seven thousand reviews on Amazon and has an average user rating of 4.5-stars.
+So far, it has accumulated over seven thousand reviews on Amazon.

 The RAVPower Type-C Car Adapter makes for a good buy if you are often on the road and have to power your smartphone and tablets on the go.
 This has a dedicated Power Delivery (PD) port with a maximum power output of 30W and is good enough to top up compatible phones and tablets in no time.
 If we talk of real-world examples, it will be able to top-up an iPhone 11 to 50% in about half an hour.
 Cool, right?

 On the other hand, the USB-A port supports Qualcomm Quick Charge 3.
 For those uninitiated, QC 3.0 is four times faster than the standard 5W charging and can top up devices with battery sizes around 2750mAh up to 80% in just 35 minutes.

 In addition to the above, this RAVPower charger also bundles a non-disruptive LED light in the head and comes in use in the dark.
 For the price, it packs a premium look, thanks to the carbon fiber style.

 - Ports: 1 x USB-A, i x USB-C